pablosanjose/FilteredArnoldi.jl/README.md

 Since the maximum of `δ_K(ε-σ)` is only at `ε = σ` in the large-`K` limit, the method is not guaranteed to return the eigenpairs in strict order from `σ` unless `K` is large enough.

 # Usage example
-In this example we compute the zero energy eigenstates of an SSH model using KrylovKit and FilteredMatrices.
+In this example we compute the zero energy eigenstates of an SSH model using KrylovKit.jl and FilteredMatrices.jl.
 The system is constructed with Quantica.jl.
 ```julia
 julia> using Quantica, KrylovKit, FilteredMatrices